freakandstein/SearchProject/README.md

 * SwiftRangeSlider

 ## Patern
 The project used MVP Pattern.
-MVP is Model,View and Presenter.
+MVP is Model, View and Presenter.

 ## Contributing